mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_data.md

 * Use ```pwd``` ```cd``` and ```ls``` to navigate through the ```TesseractOCR``` folder.
 * Use ```cat``` to read a file.
 Find the manual for ```cat```.
 What else can you do with this command?
 * What happens when you type ```ls *.2.txt```?
-* Work through the tutorials in the Command Line page using the RTP data.
 * Can you figure out how to list all the file names in ```TesseractOCR``` and send them to a text file?
+* Continue learning by working through the tutorials in the Command Line page using the RTP data.

 ### Activity 4
 Using your new found Regex skills, let's start cleaning up some RTP data.